Program expectations listed below are organized by semester and year at the University.

 Meet regularly with assigned academic advisor

-Attend expected number of semester peer mentor meetings
+Attend two peer mentor meetings per semester

 Submit a PES Plan in the fall and spring semesters